 With funding from the British Heart Foundation, Professor Joy Wang and colleagues are investigating how the enzyme prolylcarboxypeptidase (PRCP) acts as a negative regulator of cardiac hypertrophy and heart failure in order to determine whether it is a suitable target for the management of heart failure.

-Stress-Activated Kinase MKK7 Governs Epigenetics of Cardiac Repolarization for Arrhythmia Prevention.
+Article / Stress-Activated Kinase MKK7 Governs Epigenetics of Cardiac Repolarization for Arrhythmia Prevention.

-Nature Communications / The plasma membrane calcium ATPase 4 signaling in cardiac fibroblasts mediates cardiomyocyte hypertrophy.
+Article / The plasma membrane calcium ATPase 4 signaling in cardiac fibroblasts mediates cardiomyocyte hypertrophy.